Newbury Photography Club runs several internal competitions during the year and we also participate in external league and inter-club competitions.

 Best Black & White Print Competition

 A black and white print of any subject.
-Entries will be restricted to one per person unless otherwise stated.
+Entries will be restricted to two per person unless otherwise stated.

 Internal PDI League

-members can enter up to 2 PDI’s in each round- all scores count.
+members can enter up to 3 PDI’s in each round.

-The Group 1 and Group 2 PDI competitions have a specified theme for each of the five Rounds (one of which is Open).
-The winner will be the member who gains the highest accumulated score from all their ten images.
+PDI competitions have a specified theme for each of the four Rounds (one of which is Open).
+The winner will be the member who gains the highest accumulated score.
 The themes for the forthcoming season will be announced in the Club’s Programme each year.
 The Judge for the evening will be given the responsibility for determining the Author's interpretation of the stated theme.

 Best Colour Print - Travel Competition

 Images that express a feeling of a time and place, portraying a land, its people, or a culture, in its natural state.
-Entries will be restricted to one per person unless otherwise stated.
+Entries will be restricted to two per person unless otherwise stated.

 Most Improved Photographer of the Year